incertae-sedis/smof/README.md

 ## `smof subseq`

-Get the sequences with headers matching 'chr3', get the subsequence 357,668
+From sequences with headers matching 'chr3', extract a subsequence from 357 to 668.

 ``` bash
 cat myfile.fna | smof grep chr3 | smof subseq -b 357 668